Baked Salmon

 - Preheat the oven to 425F.
 Line a baking tray with aluminum foil or parchment paper.

-- Unless they've been removed already by the fishmonger, remove the pinbones from the salmon fillet with tweezers.
+- Unless they've been removed already by the fishmonger, remove the pinbones from the fillet with tweezers.

 - Serve and enjoy!